sdss/python_template/{{cookiecutter.repo_name}}/STYLE.rst

 to your own GitHub account, but make sure the production version of the code lives in the organisation repo.

+If your code is already in GitHub, move it to the SDSS GitHub organisation as soon as it is ready to be shared.
+This can be done easily by creating a new repository in the SDSS GitHub, adding it as a new remote to your local checkout, and pushing to the new remote.

 All code must have *at least* one owner, who is ultimately responsible for keeping the code working and making editorial decisions.
 Owners can make decisions on which code standards to follow (within the requirements